-Layout Approved layout Amended layout (current) Nature of impact: Negative Negative Extent and duration of impact: Local and long term Local and long term
+Layout Approved layout Amended layout (current) Nature of impact: Negative Negative Extent and duration of impact: Local and long term Local and long term Probability of occurrence: Highly probable Highly probable

-Probability of occurrence: Highly probable Highly probable Degree to which the impact can be reversed: Partly reversible Partly reversible Degree to which the impact may cause Marginal loss of A A sussing all large of the same as irreplaceable loss of resources: resources Marginal loss of resources Cumulative impact prior to mitigation Low-Medium Medium(-) Significance rating of impact prior mitigation: Medium Medium (-) Degree to which the impact can be mitigated: Can be partly mitigated Can be partly mitigated All equipment and practical, reasona a minimum distance.
-The appointed Education personal properties of the appointed Education personal person buffer area /and a no-go areas. materials storage areas must (if ble and feasible) be located at ce of 50m from the buffer zone.
-CO must be consulted in this onnel, equipment and materials the minimal practical working be avoided during rainy days, we turbidity. must be well-planned and well-t construction work proceeds antly, thus minimising the duration Proposed mitigation: area is permitted to nvasive species within the buffer of control the spread of the alien hould be closely monitored. prevent sedimententering the water Appropriate store implemented.Adequate erosion implemented as personal imp rities and the watercourse to its-laden storm water from course.
-Hazardous Materials Soil contaminated by spilled oil/ fuel/ lubricant must be excavated and disposed of in the hazardous waste bin.
+Degree to which the impact can be reversed: Partly reversible Partly reversible Degree to which the impact may cause Marginal loss of Marginal loss of resources irreplaceable loss of resources: resources Marginarioss of resources Cumulative impact prior to mitigation Low-Medium Medium(-) Significance rating of impact prior mitigation: Medium Medium (-) Degree to which the impact can be mitigated: Can be partly mitigated Can be partly mitigated All equipment and practical, reasonal a minimum distance.
+The appointed Engard.
+Construction personal must be limited to area.
+Construction must to prevent excessing.
+Construction work managed so that buffer area /and a no-go area.
+I materials storage areas must (if ble and feasible) be located at the ce of 50m from the buffer zone.
+CO must be consulted in this connel, equipment and materials to the minimal practical working be avoided during rainy days, we turbidity. must be well-planned and well-the construction work proceeds antly, thus minimising the duration Proposed mitigation: area is permitted t nvasive species within the buffer o control the spread of the alien nould be closely monitored. construction active prevent sedimer entering the water Appropriate store implemented. • Adequate erosion implemented as per course.
+Hazardous Materials • Soil contaminated by spilled oil/ fuel/ lubricant must be excavated and disposed of in the hazardous waste bin.
 Ensure disposal slips are obtained for clearing of these bins.
 Cumulative impact post mitigation: low low Significance rating of impact post mitigation: Low (-) Low (-)